-Traders 4 Traders is a Sydney based firm headed by Brad Gilbert who was a former bank traders with 20+ banking experience from CBA to Citibank.
+Traders 4 Traders is a Sydney based firm headed by Brad Gilbert who was a former bank trader with 20+ banking experience from CBA to Citibank.

-There is also an online training program where Australian forex traders help develop new traders skills, knowledge to start trading with a sufficient level of acumen.
+There are also online courses where Australian forex traders help develop new traders skills, learn forex history and knowledge to start trading with a sufficient level of acumen.

-Overall, T4T are the best forex training providers in Australia but they also have a premium price tag on both their online training and off-site courses in Sydney.
+Overall, T4T is the best forex training providers in Australia but they also have a premium price tag on both their online training courses and off-site courses in Sydney.
 If you plan to make serious long term forex trading then this provider is for you.

 Learn to Trade is one of Australia’s largest forex training provider which not only operates in Australia but also other worldwide locations having taught 10,000+ forex traders to date.

-Their two day seminars focus on the basics of forex trading making it suitable for beginner traders and provide future traders with a range of trading strategies.
-Traders will learn essentials such as forex risk management tools, when to buy and sell forex pairs and about levaraged products.
+Their two-day seminars focus on the basics of forex trading making it suitable for beginner traders and provide future traders with a range of trading strategies.
+Traders will learn essentials such as forex risk management tools, technical analysis and when to buy and sell forex pairs.

 FX Charts Daily provides regular outlooks on currency pairs (such as USD to EUR) focusing on helping traders digest the day’s movements and analyse charts.

 While this is an American website so most updates occur at night in Australia, their wraps and outlooks can be very helpful for Australian traders.

 Forex Signals has a unique signal service and free trading room allowing traders to interact with experienced traders.
 There is also the option to copy the traders into an account using their copy software.

 The traders provide a 2 week trial period to copy their trading allow automation and to make adjustments for key events that impact on currency values.